cyberchitta/llm-context.py/README.md

 ## Usage

-LLM Code Context provides several command-line entry points for different functionalities.
+LLM Code Context offers various command-line tools, each designed for a specific task.
 All commands should be run from the root directory of your project, where the `.gitignore` file is located.
 This is crucial because:

 1. The default file selection process starts from this root directory and selects all files that are not ignored by .gitignore rules.
 2. It ensures that file selection and ignore rules are applied correctly and consistently.